Samfan01/Farmers-market/README.md

 ## Support and contact details

-{Reach the creaters of the web page for any questions or comments through dsamfan@gmail.com}
+Reach the creaters of the web page for any questions or comments through dsamfan@gmail.com

 ## License and Copyright information
 ​